 Evolution of the Human Foot

 The human foot has an interesting evolutionary history.
 Understanding this history can be helpful in assessing foot and ankle problems, because there is a theory that many humans have retained some elements of foot characteristics of our evolutionary ancestors (atavistic traits).
 These traits may lead to conditions such as flatfeet and bunions, which alter the way that the foot absorbs force when we walk.
 This, in turn, can lead to a propensity to develop symptomatic foot conditions (ex. metatarsalgia, acquired adult flatfoot deformity, bunions, plantar fasciitis, etc).
-This theory seems to be initially proposed by Dudley Morton (different from the Morton who described Morton’s neuroma).
+This idea was initially proposed by Dudley Morton (different from the Morton who described Morton’s neuroma).
 Morton was an anatomist at Columbia University who wrote a book entitled The Human Foot: Its Evolutionary Development, Physiology and Functional Disorders in 1935.

 Here are some ideas associated with the role of the importance the evolution of the human foot: